SiloCityLabs/Cuttlephone/README.md

 # USB-C Gamepad
 USB-C gamepad is a portable gamepad for smartphones.
 The shell of the gamepad is 3d printed so that the electronics can be used on multiple phones.
 3d print a new shell when you buy a new phone.

-# To-do
- - Finish prototype (finish case, finalize v1 PCB, write firmware, manufacture)
- - Demo and test prototype with friends
- - Post on a community like SudoMod or BitBuilt
- - Brainstorm v2 with the community

 # Status
 A prototype (v1) is currently in development.
 You can follow progress here:
  - [HackADay.io project log](https://hackaday.io/project/165606-usb-c-gamepad-phone-case)